AlaouiMdaghriAhmed/Ecore-Gen/README.md

 ## Folder Structure
 - app.py: Main script to run the Gradio app.
-- verify.py : Verification functions and utils
+- verify.py : Verification functions and utils for HF
+- verify1.py : Verification functions and utils for OPENAI
 - outs : The output files directory
+  	- HF : The huggingface output dir
+  	- OAI : The openai output dir
 - json_dataset : The intermediate storage to be commited to HuggingFace dataset
 - requirements.txt: List of required Python packages.
 - README.md: Project documentation.